Juicy Slow Cooker Turkey Meatballs in Marinara

 Key Ingredients & Substitutions

-Nutritional yeast: adds a cheesy flavor without containing any dairy.
+- Dairy-Free Option: Use nutritional yeast to add a cheesy flavor without containing any dairy.
 Find it on the bulk aisle of your natural foods store, or in the baking section.
 It adds an essential “cheesy” flavor to the recipe without added dairy.
-If dairy is part of your diet, you can substitute ¼ cup grated parmesan cheese place of nutritional yeast.

-Spinach and basil: Adds moisture and plant powered nutrients!
+- Spinach and basil: Adds moisture and flavor.

 This Recipe Is…